-The investment mandate will result in certain industries being excluded as a result of the Investment Adviser's ethical and sustainable investment policy, in addition to including some issuing companies being based overseas.
+The investment mandate will result in certain industries being excluded as a result of the Scheme's Investment Strategy, in addition to including some issuing companies being based overseas.
 As a consequence, the portfolio could be more volatile than a similar fund that doesn't have sustainable (ethical) criteria.